lut0pia/raccoon/docs/README.md

 - Use `Middle-Click` to change a note's effect.
 - Use `Up/Down-Arrow` to transpose one semitone.
 - Use `Control+Up/Down-Arrow` to transpose one octave.
+- Use `Space` to play/stop the current sound.

 ## Music Editor